-Its property markets return 12% a year and more.
+Then there’s the country’s property market… which is returning 12% a year and more.

-And its residency and citizenship programs are the quickest, easiest, and cheapest in the world…
+Layer on residency and citizenship programs that qualify as the quickest, easiest, and cheapest in the world…

-Meaning this Caribbean outpost presents an opportunity for the ultimate Plan B.
+And you’ve got a Caribbean outpost that presents an opportunity for the ultimate Plan B.

 White sands, gently lapping turquoise waters, softly swaying palm trees, and year-round sunshine… for some, life in the Caribbean is as good as life gets.
 Trouble is, much of the Caribbean can be beyond the typical paradise-seeker’s budget.

-If you dream of a beach lifestyle but want more options for year-round entertainment—from upscale restaurants and international theaters…
+If you dream of a beach lifestyle but want more options for year-round entertainment—from upscale restaurants to international theaters…

 If you’d love the chance to embrace an easy, carefree life in a nation that’s all about community spirit, family, and embracing traditional values that harken back to 1950s America…

-Then I have very good news for you: Now’s the time to revisit your white-sand dream… for this spot we’ve found in the Caribbean is everything you’re looking for… and, yes, you can afford it.
+Then I have very good news for you: Now’s the time to revisit your white-sand dream… for, as Kat and company revealed to everyone in the room at this week’s event in Santo Domingo, this spot we’ve found in the Caribbean is everything you’re looking for… and, yes, you can afford it.